-It can sometimes be a good idea to tell the dealership you have your own financing lined up because it could mean a better deal for you.
-However, the timing of when you tell the dealer about your pre-approval is key if you're looking for the best deal you qualify for.
+In many cases, it can be a good idea to tell the dealership you have your own financing for a car lined up because it could mean a better deal for you.
+But, timing is everything – when you tell the dealer about your pre-approval is key if you're looking for the best deal you qualify for.

 Most finance experts suggest holding back the fact that you have a pre-approval until you’ve settled on the price of the vehicle.
 Once you have the selling price settled, you can discuss financing options later.
 It’s possible that telling the dealer you have car financing right at the start could harm your chances to negotiate on the selling price of the vehicle you’re looking at.
 Dealerships typically make more profit when you finance with them, and your pre-approval could represent less money for them.

 With that in mind, we suggest negotiating for your next auto loan in this order:

 - Choose a car

 - Settle on the vehicle’s price with the dealer